SitReps

 It is important to say clearly, the blame lays squarely at the feet of the person or persons who planned and carried out the attack.
 DPrep Safety Division remains committed to reducing the contagion effect that comes from glorifying and naming the attackers.

-The purpose of our SitRep reports is to provide a monthly update to the threat, BIT and CARE community on effective ways to prevent this violence from occurring in the future.
+The purpose of our SitRep reports is to provide a regular update to the threat, BIT and CARE community on effective ways to prevent this violence from occurring in the future.

 San Bernardino